serena-7/python-capstone-employee-portal/planning/demo_prep/outline.md

 #### Account:

-- The account page let's you change your own user information using the blue buttons and tells you what employee information is saved for your account.
+- The account page shows you your user information and allows you to edit certain info with the blue buttons.

 #### Logout: